Severson-Group/eMach/emach/model_obj/cross_sects/cross-sects.rst

   - Italicized ``Times New Roman`` font should be used.
   - Variable names containing an ``_`` character should be rendered with all text following the ``_`` as a subscript.
   - Greek characters should be used where appropriate.
 For example, an angular dimension maybe called ``alpha`` in the function.
-    However, it should be denoted as .. |copy| unicode:: 0x3B1 .. in the drawing.
+    However, it should be denoted as .. |uniquename| image:: /alpha.png in the drawing.
   - Occasionally, some cross-sections may have variables that aren't dimensions.
 For example, the ``innerNotchedRotor`` has ``p``
     (number of pole pairs) as a variable.
 Such variables should also be indicated in the drawing.